 This is sometimes called 'wry neck'.
-A torticollis is when the head becomes twisted to one side and it is very painful to move the head back straight.
+A torticollis is a condition in which the head becomes twisted to one side and it is very painful to move the head back straight.
 The cause of acute primary torticollis is often not known.

 However, it may be due to a minor strain or sprain to a muscle or ligament in the neck.
-Some cases may be due to certain muscles of the neck being exposed to cold ('sleeping in a draught').
+Some cases may be due to certain muscles of the neck being exposed to cold (sleeping in a draught).
 It is common for people to go to bed feeling fine and to wake up the next morning with an acute torticollis.
-The pain usually eases and clears away over a few days without any treatment.
+The pain usually eases and clears away, without any treatment, over a few days.

 Occasionally, torticollis is due to more serious causes.
-See separate leaflet called Torticollis for details.
+See separate leaflet called Torticollis for more details.